-An editor such as XEmacs, GNU Emacs, vi, or others is essential.
+An editor such as XEmacs ("xemacs"), GNU Emacs ("emacs"), vi, or others is essential.
 All are installed on the TLAB machines.
 Both Emacs editors integrate with make, GCC, and GDB to form a relatively powerful integrated development environment.

 GNU Make